In any business, your bottom line depends on the way you handle your finances and investing. Books for accountants can help you solve for both.

 Once you’ve mastered the basics of accounting and are ready to progress to more advanced financial topics, check out this book.
 The Little Book That Still Beats the Market offers insight on how to invest for your business.

-If you are looking to increase your profits, Greenblatt explains how to find the best investments in layman’s terms.
-In fact, when he wrote the book he wanted to be sure that it could be understood by his five children, the oldest being 15.
+If you are looking to increase your profits, Greenblatt explains finding the best investments in layman’s terms.
+In fact, when he wrote the book, he wanted to be sure that it could be understood by his five children, the oldest being 15.